Vera West

 Vera West, née Flounders, (28 June 1897 – 29 June 1947) was an American fashion designer and film costume designer.
 From 1928 to 1947, she was the chief costume designer for Universal Pictures.

 Personal life

 The details of West's early life are unclear.
-The 1900 census lists her as living at the age of 3 at 3121 Richmond St, Philadelphia, and born in the Pennsylvania.
+The 1900 census lists her as living at the age of 3 at 3121 Richmond St, Philadelphia, and born in Pennsylvania.
 The next census from 1910 lists her living at age 12 at 115 Manheim St, Philadelphia, and her birthplace is also listed as Philadelphia.
 Her parents were Emer L Flounders, a sheet metal worker born in Maryland, and "Lillian" or "Clara N" of Philadelphia.
 Her mother's identity is unclear.
 She had a younger sister named Hazel.
 The following census from 1920 lists her as living at the same Philadelphia address at 22 and is listed as a dressmaker working for a dressmaking establishment.

 Vera West was married twice, first to electrotyper Stephen D. Kille in 1924, but the couple divorced in 1929.
 In 1930 she married businessman and cosmetician John Cunningham West.